 3. Proposed Activities:

-your research objectives, methods and expected outcomes.
+Describe your research objectives, methods and expected outcomes.
 Again, be sure

 to provide fundamental information on your research.
-Proposals must include
+Outline the student

 4. Time Line:

-the project and any dates when specific/important steps of the work
+the project and any dates in between when specific/important steps of the work

 will be started or completed.
 You will be required to submit an Interim Report

 6. Previous Funding: